 Are you considering wearing solid colors for your next deer hunting trip?
-You may have heard from some different hunting clothing companies that it’s the best thing to do, but is it really?
+You may have heard from some different hunting clothing companies that it’s the best thing to do, but is it?
 While solid colors may seem like a simple and convenient choice, as I’ve discussed in recent posts, the reality of deer vision should make you think twice about it.
+You can always have an opinion about it, but when comparing solid colors vs camo, understanding deer vision is a big part of it.

 So, why do some hunting clothing companies still promote solid colors for deer hunting?
 It could be due to convenience, a lack of understanding of deer vision, or just a marketing gimmick.
 However, by choosing the right camouflage, you can significantly increase your chances of a successful hunt.

-In this blog post, we’ll explore the contrasting effects of solid colors versus camouflage and how deer perceive them.
+In this post, we’ll explore the contrasting effects of solid colors vs camo and how deer see them.
 By the end of this post, you’ll have a better understanding of why solid colors may not be the best choice for deer hunting and how to choose the right camouflage to beat deer vision.

 The Science of Deer Vision and Camouflage